-Upon completion of 90 credit hours and with at least one semester remaining until all requirements for the bachelor's degree are completed, BME students at Virginia Tech with an overall grade GPA of at least 3.3 may apply for the Accelerated Undergraduate/Graduate Degree Program (BS/MS or BS/PhD).
+Upon completion of 90 credit hours and with at least one semester remaining until all requirements for the bachelor's degree are completed, BME students at Virginia Tech meeting the GPA minimum requirements can apply for the Accelerated Undergraduate/Graduate Degree Program.
+The minimum GPA for BS/MS is 3.3 and the minimum GPA for BS/PhD is 3.5.

 This program allows the student to count up to 12 credit hours taken during the last twelve months before the awarding of the bachelor's degree toward both the bachelor's and graduate (MS or PhD) degrees.
 All courses that are to be double counted toward the graduate degree must be 5000-level or higher and must be taken (1) before the completion of the undergraduate degree and (2) after admission into the Undergraduate/Graduate Degree Program.

-Students must apply during the junior year of their bachelor's program and have a faculty member agree to serve as their faculty advisor for the graduate degree before starting any of the double-counted courses.
+Students must apply during the junior year of their bachelor's program.
 Additional information is available at https://beam.vt.edu/graduate/biomedical/ugg.html.
 Please also consult with the BEAM Undergraduate Academic Advisor if interested in the UG/G degrees.